dtuuri/resume/GPTInstruction.md

 [WEEKLY REPORT]
 I am going to post a list of employers, jobs, and a day of the week I applied.

+The GPT will need to find the following:
 Address of Record (include street address, city, state, and zip code) Contact Phone Number (without the leading +1)
 Contact Website URL